Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 WHY WE LIKE IT: You’ll love how easy to set up this printer is, making it an excellent match for beginners or those who are less tech-savvy.
 It also has Wi-Fi connectivity, so you can connect to it from any device you’d like.

-This printer model has tons of fantastic features, such as the ability to create borderless images of your treasured memories.
+This printer model has many fantastic features, such as creating borderless images of your treasured memories.
 This printer is great for those looking to print family photos.
 You can use this printer for anything, including printing documents, homework, creative projects, and more.
 There have been reports that this printer is prone to smudging.
 This could be a dealbreaker for most people if they find their documents smudging.

 It’s an excellent pick for busy families who need a system to handle their needs.
 Beyond simple tasks like printing and copying, this option can scan in color.
 You’ll also enjoy the automatic 2-sided printing.
 It can also connect over Wi-Fi, making it a more convenient option for those looking to print right from their smartphone.
 This all-in-one system can also use a Smart Printing system produced by this brand.